-Non-Stanford Devices that are managed by BigFix/VLRE and are compliant can use Cardinal Key to sign into VPN without multifactor authentication.
+Today, non-Stanford Devices that are managed by BigFix/VLRE and compliant can use Cardinal Key to sign into VPN without multi-factor authentication.
+However, two-factor authentication will soon be required.
+Learn more.

-Note: If your device is not compliant, you will be unable to use Cardinal Key to connect to the Cisco Secure Client VPN.
+Note: If your device is not compliant, you will be unable to use Cardinal Key to connect to the Cisco AnyConnect VPN.

 You can connect to the Stanford VPN using a Cardinal Key on your device to authenticate.
 This eliminates the need to enter your SUNet ID, password, and authentication method for two-step authentication.